What Could Possibly Go Wrong?#

 close() -> close the connection

-So after digging the sockets.
-I started writing the server.
+So after digging into sockets, I started writing the server.

 main